quora/pyanalyze/docs/type_evaluation.md

 - The precise behavior of overloads is not specified and varies across type checkers.
 The behavior of type evaluation functions is more precisely specified.
-- Type evaluation functions provide ways to implement several type system features that have been previously requested, including:
-  - Marking a function, parameter, or parameter type as deprecated.
-  - Accepting `Sequence[str]` but not `str`.

 ## Specification